DeveloperC286/conventional_commits_next_version/README.md

 RUST_LOG=trace conventional_commits_next_version --from-commit-hash a5edc328ecb3f90d1ba09cfe70a0040f68adf50a --from-version 1.13.2 --batch-commits
 ```

-Using the same example but with the `--batch-commits` flag appended, we can see how batch behaves differently.
+Using the same example we can see how batch mode behaves differently.

 ```
 DEBUG conventional_commits_next_version::increment > Incrementing semantic versioning minor because of commit "feat(yargs-parser): introduce single-digit boolean aliases (#1576)\n\n".
 DEBUG conventional_commits_next_version::increment > Incrementing semantic versioning minor because of commit "feat: add usage for single-digit boolean aliases (#1580)\n\n".
 ```

-We can that the two largest Conventional Commits types found were `feat`.
+The largest increment is a minor Semantic Versioning increment, because of the two Conventional Commits with `feat` as the type.
-The feat type encountered will increment the minor Semantic Versioning from `1.13  to `1.14.0`.
+The minor Semantic Versioning increment increases the initial Semantic Versioning from `1.13.0` to `1.14.0`.

-The order does not matter, nor do any of the other commits types.
-You can see the commit with the type `fix` has been ignored.
-The next Semantic Versioning  will be printed the standard out and can then be used as input for other tools.
+The calculated Semantic Versioning is then printed to standard out.

 ```
 > 1.14.0